Frequently Asked Questions

 The ‘Use By’, ‘EXP’, or ‘Sell By’ date can be found stamped in ink on the outside of the jar, in the area below the lid and above the label.
 The Herring Fillets have a BB, Best Before date stamped on the top of the lid.

-I have a jar of Dill Pickles or Tomatoes and it’s cloudy, is this normal?
+I have a jar of Dill Pickles and it’s cloudy, is this normal?

 It’s the cloudy brine that makes it Bubbies!
 The cloudy brine is a normal byproduct of our natural fermentation process.
-Over time the cloudiness can settle out of the brine to the bottom of the jar and on the tops of the Pickles or Tomatoes.
+Over time the cloudiness can settle out of the brine to the bottom of the jar and on the tops of the Pickles.
 Some batches are naturally cloudier than others, but all are safe to consume and taste delicious.
 Shake Until Cloudy and Enjoy!

 Are any of Bubbies products ‘shelf stable’?

 Only Bubbies Bread & Butter Chips are shelf stable because they are pasteurized.
 All of Bubbies other products require refrigeration at all times, even prior to opening.